2020 United States House of Representatives elections in Hawaii: District 2

 The 2nd district takes in rural and suburban Oahu, including Waimanalo Beach, Kailua, Kaneohe, Kahuku, Makaha, Nanakuli, as well as encompassing all the other islands of Hawaii, taking in Maui and Hilo.
-The incumbent is Democrat Tulsi Gabbard, who was reelected with 77.4% of the vote in 2018 and announced that she would run for President of the United States in 2020.
+The incumbent was Democrat Tulsi Gabbard, who was reelected with 77.4% of the vote in 2018 and announced that she would run for President of the United States in 2020.
 Hawaii law permits candidates to run for both Congress and the presidency.

 On October 25, 2019, Gabbard announced she would not seek reelection to focus on her presidential campaign.
 However, she suspended her campaign on March 19, 2020, after lower result ratings in the primaries and endorsed former Vice President Joe Biden's campaign.
 Hawaii's Office of Elections forbids candidate filing for any of the state's 2020 elections after June 2, 2020.